MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-azure-app-service-node-01.md

 ms.date: 03/04/2020
 ---

-# Deploy to Azure App Service using Visual Studio Code
+# Deploy Node.js app to Azure App Service using Visual Studio Code

 In this tutorial, you deploy a Node.js application to Azure App Service (on Linux or Windows) using the [App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).